fagia/gitlab-playground/README.md

         script:
             - docker run --rm alpine /bin/sh -c "echo 'fake run service tests on commit'"

-Then edit the *.gitlab-ci.yml* file in the 'hello-world' project and replace its exisiting content with the following:
+Then edit the `.gitlab-ci.yml` file in the `hello-world` project and replace its exisiting content with the following:

 <pre>
 stages: